 Steelhead and salmon also run up this stretch of river to spawn but this part of the river is only open during the regular trout season.

 There are a few good parks along this stretch for fishing access.
-The further up the river you go the less city you see and the more if feels like a wilderness river.
+The further up the river you go the less city you see and the more it feels like a wilderness river.

 This is a great river for fly fishing near Toronto and can be best when fishing in the spring or early mornings during the summer months.
 During late summer the further up the river you go the colder the water and the fishing can be better there.

-There may be other spots along the river at bridge crossing that anglers can try.
+There may be other spots along the river at the bridge crossing that anglers can try.

 Upper Humber River